Aerated Bread Company: Not That It Matters (A. A. Milne)

 TUESDAY.—"Letter from solicitor informing me that I have come into £1,000,000 through the will of an Australian gold-digger named Tomkins.
 On referring to my diary I find that I saved his life two years ago by plunging into the Serpentine.
 This is very gratifying.
 Was late at the office as I had to look in at the Palace on the way, in order to get knighted, but managed to get a good deal of work done before I was interrupted by a madman with a razor, who demanded £100.
 Shot him after a desperate struggle.
-Tea at an ABC, where I met the Duke of —-.
+Tea at an ABC, where I met the Duke of —.
 Fell into the Thames on my way home, but swam ashore without difficulty."

 The Old Man in the Corner (Baroness Orczy)

-In a 1909 collection of short stories entitled, The Old Man in the Corner, by Baroness Orczy, a "teahouse detective" named Bill Owen meets and discusses criminal cases with a young woman journalist, Miss Polly Burton, in an A.B.C. teashop.
+In a 1909 collection of short stories entitled The Old Man in the Corner, by Baroness Orczy, a "teahouse detective" meets and discusses criminal cases with a young woman journalist, Miss Polly Burton, in an A.B.C. teashop.
 The teashops are first mentioned in "The Fenchurch Street Mystery."

 Now this particular corner, this very same table, that special view of the magnificent marble hall – known as the Norfolk Street branch of the Aërated Bread Company's depôts – were Polly's own corner, table, and view.
 Here she had partaken of eleven pennyworth of luncheon and one pennyworth of daily information ever since that glorious never-to-be-forgotten day when she was enrolled on the staff of the Evening Observer (we'll call it that, if you please), and became a member of that illustrious and world-famed organization known as the British Press.

 These stories were also broadcast in 1998 and 2000 as radio plays on BBC Radio 4 as The Teahouse Detective.

 In Search of Sixpence (Michael Paraskos)

-In Michael Paraskos's novel, In Search of Sixpence, the hero, Geroud, goes to the A.B.C. tea room on London's Tottenham Court Road in search of a clue to the real intentions of the sinister character Ezzy Pound.
+In Michael Paraskos's novel In Search of Sixpence, the hero, Geroud, goes to the A.B.C. tea room on London's Tottenham Court Road in search of a clue to the real intentions of the sinister character Ezzy Pound.

 "Something told him if Pound didn't work for the BBC he needed to find out more about the ABC.
 What had Waites called it, the Alpha-Beta Corporation?
 And there was Geroud thinking it had something to do with tea shops and aerated bread.
 Still, he had an urge just to check it wasn't actually the ABC Tearoom in Fitzrovia, at least before the initials changed again into the AA or RAC or something.
 Everything was already too fluid for comfort."

 Asta's Book (Ruth Rendell)

-In the section of the novel dealing with the trial of Alfred Roper for the murder of his wife, Alfred's friend testifies that Alfred told him of his marital troubles when they met "in an ABC teashop in the neighborhood of Leicester Square."
+In the section of Ruth Rendell's novel Asta's Book dealing with the trial of Alfred Roper for the murder of his wife, Alfred's friend testifies that Alfred told him of his marital troubles when they met "in an ABC teashop in the neighborhood of Leicester Square."